saasbook/hw-tdd-rspec/README.md

 Satisfy yourself that you understand the meaning of each directive in that file.

-In particular, notice the lines that collect test coverage information and send it to CodeClimate, a hosted code-analysis service, to report on your test coverage.
+1. In particular, notice the lines that collect test coverage information and send it to CodeClimate, a hosted code-analysis service, to report on your test coverage.
 To set this up:

-1. Setup a free account (we recommend using "Sign In With GitHub") on `codeclimate.com`, and add the repo for this homework.
+Setup a free account (we recommend using "Sign In With GitHub") on `codeclimate.com`, and add the repo for this homework.
+Go to the repo's settings in CodeClimate, select the Test Coverage set of options, and copy the CodeClimate Test Reporter ID (a long hexadecimal string).  **Copy this string to the `.travis.yml` file** as the value for the global option `CC_TEST_REPORTER_ID`.  **If you don't do this step, Travis will be unable to report test coverage results to CodeClimate.**

 **Part 0: Setup - ensure tests run locally**